simp/simp-doc/docs/changelogs/latest.rst

 At the root of this change are the following major features:

-* Puppet modules installed via SIMP-packaged RPMs are now imported into local, SIMP-managed Git repostories, in addition to being installed in ``/usr/share/simp/modules``.
+* Puppet modules installed via SIMP-packaged RPMs are now imported into local, SIMP-managed Git repositories, in addition to being installed in ``/usr/share/simp/modules``.
 * No SIMP component RPM install/upgrade/erase operation will modify an active Puppet environment or SIMP secondary environment,